DiegoBreeg/object-validator/README.md

 Validator has a method called `validate()` that takes two parameters.<br>
 -dummy: which will receive the object to be validated.<br>
 -rules: an object with the validation rules.<br>
-If dummy follows the rules described in rules validator returns tur, otherwise it returns false
+If dummy follows the rules described in rules validator returns true, otherwise it returns false
 ```js
 ObjectValidator.validate(dummy: any, rule: any): boolean
 ```